amkirwan/grunt-versioner/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History

-0.1.0-beta.2

-0.1.0-beta.1

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History

-0.1.0-beta.5

-Added tasks bumpOnly, commitOnly and npmOnly

-0.1.0-beta.4

-[bugfix] set newVersion to package.json version if bump set to false

-0.1.0-beta.3

-[bugfix] removed whtie space from git describe output

-0.1.0-beta.2

-0.1.0-beta.1